Exoplanets

 The Unistellar Network is collaborating with AAVSO (American Association of Variable Star Observers) to observe variable stars in the Milky Way.
 The active targets are:

-After the priority targets listed above, the highest priority Cosmic Cataclysms targets are at the top of the table with the most recent "Discovered" date.
+After the priority targets listed above, the highest priority Cosmic Cataclysm targets are at the top of the table (with the most recent "Discovered" date).
 But we still want to collect observations for all targets in this table.